tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Sobolev point.
 This effectively reduces the line optical depth determination to a pure local problem.

-With these assumptions, the calculation of the optical depth a packet accumulates along its trajectory currently adopted in TARDIS proceeds according to the following scheme (which was originally introduced by :cite:`Mazzali1993`): given the current lab-frame frequency of the packet, the distance to the next Sobolev point (i.e. to the next line resonance) is calculated.
+With these assumptions, the accumulation of the optical depth a packet accumulates along its trajectory currently adopted in TARDIS proceeds according to the following scheme (which was originally introduced by :cite:`Mazzali1993`): given the current lab-frame frequency of the packet, the distance to the next Sobolev point (i.e. to the next line resonance) is calculated.
 Until this location, the packet continuously accumulates optical depth due to electron-scattering.
 At the Sobolev point, the accumulated optical depth is instantaneously incremented by the full line optical depth.
 Afterwards, the procedure is repeated, now with respect to the next transition in the